dirigible-io/dirigible-io.github.io/help/ide_view_access.md

 {{ page.title }} View
 ===

 The Access view displays the defined security constraints on HTTP servers access or paths to the document repository.
-These constraints are defined in *.access files.
+These constraints are defined in \*.access files.

 ![Access view](images/ide_view_access.png){: .img-responsive }

+More info about the type of the artifacts you can find [here](artifacts.html)